ceph/ceph/doc/rados/operations/monitoring-osd-pg.rst

 Ceph provides a number of settings to manage the load spike associated with reassigning placement groups to an OSD (especially a new OSD).
 By default, ``osd_max_backfills`` sets the maximum number of concurrent backfills to or from an OSD to 10.
-The ``osd backfill full ratio`` enables an OSD to refuse a backfill request if the OSD is approaching its full ratio (85%, by default).
+The ``backfill full ratio`` enables an OSD to refuse a backfill request if the OSD is approaching its full ratio (90%, by default) and change with ``ceph osd set-backfillfull-ratio`` comand.
 If an OSD refuses a backfill request, the ``osd backfill retry interval`` enables an OSD to retry the request (after 10 seconds, by default).
 OSDs can also set ``osd backfill scan min`` and ``osd backfill scan max`` to manage scan